tbm/policies/Travel/conservancy-travel-policy.md

 plus any related parking expenses and toll fees.
 Drivers are encouraged to find the lowest cost parking area reasonably near their destination.

+## Additional Days of Travel

+Travelers often seek to add extra days before or after an approved trip (e.g., the weekend before a conference).
+A Traveler may seek approval for the expenses associated with an extended stay prior to booking the trip, provided that the additional days are solely to enable a Traveler to conduct work within the PLC's objectives and Conservancy's charitable mission, or to get a particular airfare that **reduces** the overall cost of the trip.
+Travelers may seek approval to book travel itineraries that include extra days for personal reasons, so long as the cost of the flight meets the other requirements of this Policy.
+Other expenses incurred during extra personal days beyond transportation costs are not reimbursable.

 ## Lodging

 Travelers are expected to be cost-conscious and prudent when booking lodging